Minority games played by arbitrageurs on the energy market: Introduction

 The paper is organized as follows.
 Section~\ref{sec: minority} presents the general form of minority games with an overview of special cases considered later, followed by a summary of an algorithmic implementation of the minority games.
-In section~\ref{sec: bounds}, we derive some analytical bounds on the fluctuations suited for a comparison with numerical results.
-Numerical results are presented in section~\ref{sec: results}, first for the minimal version of the minority game to introduce the basic framework (subsection~\ref{sec: standard}), extended to non-vanishing intraday prices $I$ and nontrivial distributions of the contributions to the imbalance of power (subsection~\ref{sec: nonvanishing}), the impact of nonlinear price functions in combination with noise (subsection~\ref{sec: nonlinear}), and the implementation of some degree of risk aversion (subsection~\ref{sec: GC}).
-We conclude with a proposal of countermeasures to protect the market from arbitrage (section~\ref{sec: measures}) and summarize some features, which should survive more realistic modelling of the energy market, in section~\ref{sec: summary}.
+Section~\ref{sec: results} contains the results.
+In section~\ref{sec: bounds}, we derive analytical bounds on the fluctuations suited for a comparison with numerical results.
+Numerical results are presented first for the minimal version of the minority game to introduce the basic framework (section~\ref{sec: standard}), extended to non-vanishing intraday prices $I$ and nontrivial distributions of the contributions to the imbalance of power (section~\ref{sec: nonvanishing}), the impact of nonlinear price functions in combination with noise (section~\ref{sec: nonlinear}), and the implementation of some degree of risk aversion (section~\ref{sec: GC}).
+We conclude with a proposal of countermeasures to protect the market from arbitrage (section~\ref{sec: measures}) and summarize some features, which should survive more realistic modelling of the energy market in section~\ref{sec: summary}.